Variable-Length Sparse Feedback Codes for Point-to-Point, Multiple Access, and Random Access Channels: VLSF Codes for the DM-PPC

-\subsection{VLSF Codes with $K$ Decoding Times}
+\subsection{VLSF Codes with $L$ Decoding Times}

-We consider VLSF codes with a finite number of potential decoding times $n_1 < n_2 < \cdots < n_K$.
-The receiver chooses to end the transmission at the first time $n_k \in \{n_1, \ldots, n_K\}$ that it is ready to decode.
-The transmitter learns of the receiver's decision via a single bit of feedback at each of times $n_1, \ldots, n_k$.
-Feedback bit ``0'' at time $n_i$ means that the receiver is not yet ready to decode and the transmitter should continue; feedback bit ``1'' means that the receiver can decode at time $n_i$ and the transmitter must stop.
-We impose a maximal power constraint at each possible decoding time as well as average decoding time and average error probability constraints.
-Definition~\ref{def:gaussvlf}, below, formalizes our code description. \begin{definition} Fix $\epsilon \in (0, 1)$, positive scalars $N$ and $P$, and non-negative integers $n_1 < \ldots < n_K$ and $M$.
-An $(N, \{n_i\}_{i = 1}^K, M, \epsilon, P)$ VLSF code comprises \begin{enumerate} \item a finite alphabet $\mathcal{U}$ and a probability distribution $P_U$ on $\mc{U}$ defining a common randomness random variable $U$ that is revealed to both the transmitter and the receiver before the start of the transmission,\footnote{The realization $u$ of $U$ specifies the codebook.} \item a sequence of encoding functions $\mathsf{f}_n \colon \mc{U} \times [M] \to \mathbb{R}$, $n = 1, \ldots, n_K$ that assign a codeword to each message $m \in [M]$ and common randomness instance $u \in \mc{U}$.
-Each codeword satisfies the nested maximal power constraint $P$ on all sub-codewords, giving
+We consider VLSF codes with a finite number of potential decoding times $n_1 < n_2 < \cdots < n_L$ over a DM-PPC.
+The receiver chooses to end the transmission at the first time $n_\ell \in \{n_1, \ldots, n_L\}$ that it is ready to decode.
+The transmitter learns of the receiver's decision via a single bit of feedback at each of times $n_1, \ldots, n_\ell$.
+Feedback bit ``0'' at time $n_i$ means that the receiver is not yet ready to decode, and transmission should continue; feedback bit ``1'' means that the receiver can decode at time $n_i$, which signals the transmitter to stop.
+Using this feedback, the transmitter and the receiver are synchronized and aware of the current state of the transmission at all times.
+Since $n_L$ is the last decoding time available, the receiver always makes a final decision if time $n_L$ is reached.
+Unlike \cite{burnashev1976data, yamamoto1979, williamson2015VLConvolution}, we do not allow re-transmission of the message after time $n_L$.
+Since the transmitter and the receiver both know the values of decoding times, the receiver does not need to send feedback at the last available time $n_L$.
+We assume that the transmitter and the receiver know the channel transition kernel $P_{Y|X}$.
+We employ average decoding time and average error probability constraints.
+Definition~\ref{def:gaussvlf}, below, formalizes our code description. \begin{definition} Fix $\epsilon \in (0, 1)$, positive integers $L$ and $M$, and a positive scalar $N$.
+An $(N, L, M, \epsilon)$-VLSF code for the DM-PPC comprises \begin{enumerate} \item non-negative integer-valued decoding times $n_1 < \ldots < n_L$, \item a finite alphabet $\mathcal{U}$ and a probability distribution $P_U$ on $\mc{U}$ defining a common randomness random variable $U$ that is revealed to both the transmitter and the receiver before the start of the transmission,\footnote{The realization $u$ of $U$ specifies the codebook.} \item an encoding function $\mathsf{f}_n \colon \mc{U} \times [M] \to \mc{X}$, for each $n = 1, \ldots, n_L$, that assigns a codeword to each message $m \in [M]$ and common randomness instance $u \in \mc{U}$, \item a non-negative integer-valued random stopping time $\tau \in \{n_1, \dots, n_L\}$ for the filtration generated by $\{U, Y^{n_i}\}_{i = 1}^L$ that satisfies an average decoding time constraint